akshayDev17/NNProjects/notes/ANN/README.md

 - <img src="display_images/update_equation.png" />
 - ![equation](https://latex.codecogs.com/gif.latex?%5Cbegin%7Balign*%7D%20%5Cbegin%7Bbmatrix%7D%20%5CDelta%20w_%7B1%2C1%7D%20%26%20%5CDelta%20w_%7B2%2C1%7D%20%26%20%5Ccdots%20%26%20w_%7Bk%2C%201%7D%20%5C%5C%20%5CDelta%20w_%7B1%2C2%7D%20%26%20%5Ccdots%20%26%20%5Ccdots%20%5C%5C%20%26%20%5Cvdots%20%26%20%5Cvdots%20%26%20%5C%5C%20%5CDelta%20w_%7B1%2Cj%7D%20%26%20%5CDelta%20w_%7B2%2Cj%7D%20%26%20%5Ccdots%20%26%20w_%7Bk%2C%20j%7D%20%5Cend%7Bbmatrix%7D%20%26%3D%20%5Calpha%20%5Ccdot%20%5Cbegin%7Bbmatrix%7D%20E_1*S_1%281-S_1%29%20%5C%5C%20E_1*S_1%281-S_1%29%20%5C%5C%20%5Cvdots%20%5C%5C%20E_k*S_k%281-S_k%29%20%5Cend%7Bbmatrix%7D%20%5Ccdot%20%5Cbegin%7Bbmatrix%7D%20O_1%20%26%20O_2%20%26%20%5Ccdots%20%26%20O_j%5Cend%7Bbmatrix%7D%20%5C%5C%20%5Cend%7Balign*%7D)
   - this is the weight matrix update equation.
-  - observe that the partial differential of error(E) w.r.t. the weights has a negative sign, and the weight update equation also has a negative sign, hence these 2 cancel out, and thus we end up with a delta-change on the LHS.
+  - observe that the partial differential of error(E) w.r.t. the weights has a negative sign, and the weight update equation also has a negative sign, hence these 2 cancel out, and thus we end up with a delta-change on the L.H.S.
   - errors are produced from the next(succeeding) layer, whereas the output vector(![This is the rendered form of the equation.
 You can not edit this directly.
 Right click will give you the option to save the image, and in most browsers you can drag the image onto your desktop or another program.](https://latex.codecogs.com/gif.latex?O_j)) is produced from the input(preceding) layer.
   - <img src="display_images/shorthand_delta_weights.png" />
 -